khushijain21/Obsidian/How to bring up Grafana in HTTPS and Grafana Image Renderer service in HTTP mode.md

 docker-compose up
 ```

-And now your Grafana and Graafana image Renderer is up and running
+And now your Grafana and Grafana image Renderer is up and running

 This blog is only a compilation of many sites I had to visit to bring this config up, and may help new users do this quicker.